shay123g/ToDoList/README.md

 This is simple implementation of 'To do list" app in REST architecture.

 # Deployment

-You have two options to deploy:
+you need JRE 17 or greater (download here: https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html)

-First option:
+You have two options to run the app:

-checkout the repo to your local PC and import it to your favorite IDE
+First, checkout the master branch to your local PC and import it to your favorite IDE

-Second option:
+then you can run the app directly from the IDE or you can copy app.jar from target directory and run in command prompt

-you need JRE 17 or greater (download here: https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html) open command prompt, cd to the directory where you doenloaded the app.jar file and run java -jar app.jar
+java -jar app.jar

-after application has been deployed, an H2 in memory DB automatically created with the following tables.
+after application has been deployed and running, an H2 in memory DB automatically created with the following tables.
 OWNERS(Users) table
 TASKS
 COMMENTS